CFP – Frequently Asked Questions

 LEARNING SUPPORT FOR CFP STUDENTS

 KMDC offers 8-9 full days face-to-face CFP workshops including revision seminar for each module.
-Besides that, we provide free training workshop on “Financial Calculator and Time Value of Money”.
-For study materials, we provide you KMDC CFP manuals, lecture notes, online learning portal with sample exam papers (soft copy) and online materials.
+Besides that, we provide training workshop on “Financial Calculator and Time Value of Money”.
+For study materials, we provide you KMDC CFP lecture notes, online learning portal with online quizzes and materials.
 KMDC also organizes financial planning seminars regularly for our CFP learning community and the public.

 KMDC provides you with extra hours of face-to-face workshops – from 2015 onwards, up to 72 hours for CFP Module 2-4, and up to 64 hours for Module 1 – compare with FPAM’s requirement of 60 contact hours per module.
 We provide normal lectures/workshops, mock exam and revision seminars, extra free training sessions on financial calculator and time value of money, and online learning portal, Schoology.com, loaded with thousand of mock exam and review questions and other course materials.
 Each CFP learning members will also be given a few sets of sample exam papers in advance.
 Our CFP timetable is so flexible that you have many choices – and able to repeat all the sessions for a small fee or replace the session(s) that you missed for free.
 Read Question C19 for details.